conghaonet/recyclerview-ext/README.md

 --------

     Copyright 2017 Cong Hao

- Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+    Licensed under the [GNU GENERAL PUBLIC LICENSE V3] (http://www.gnu.org/licenses/gpl-3.0.html).
     Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.